This article has been published by Sneha Mahawar.

 We have all heard that living room uncle or gossiping aunt proclaiming reservations are ruining our nation and the majority are the ones who suffer when it comes to admission.
 But one must stop and think, does the government truly have an inclination towards ruling for minority communities and their educational and cultural rights?
 To answer that question, we must first explore what are the cultural and educational rights minority communities have and how the government and courts deal with judicial questions concerning them.
 This article will explore such aspects in detail.

-Who is a minority?
+Who is a minority

 Article 30 of the Constitution talks about two types of minority communities – Linguistic and Religious.
 But while it defines the categories of minority communities, there is no official definition of the word by the government.

 One can derive certain pointers from the various articles in our Constitution and reports from the government.
-Article 29(1) that safeguards the rights of minority communities states that anyone with “a distinct language, script or culture of its own” has the right to conserve it.
+Article 29(1) safeguards the rights of minority communities and states that anyone with “a distinct language, script or culture of its own” has the right to conserve it.

 In terms of religious minority communities, Section 2(c) of the Minorities Act recognizes 5 religions as minority communities namely Muslims, Sikhs, Christians, Buddhists, and Zoroastrians (NCMA).